thesecretlab/diary/Steps.md

 1. Make DYPhotoViewController conform to `UINavigationControllerDelegate` and `UIImagePickerControllerDelegate`.
 2. Update the `viewDidLoad` method, and implement the `takePhoto:`, `deletePhoto:`, `imagePickerController:didFinishPickingMediaWithInfo:` and `imagePickerControllerDidCancel:` methods.

+##16-iPad

+We'll now port this entire app to the iPad.

+1. Open the Project (select it at the top of the Project Navigator.)
+2. Change Devices from iPhone to Universal.
+Xcode will ask if you want to copy the Storyboard file.
+Click Don't Copy.

+    (Despite it promising to copy the file, clicking 'Copy' will actually just create a group called iPad.)

+3. Still on the same page, switch from iPhone to iPad.
+Change the Main Interface from 'Main' to 'Main-iPad'.

+Next, we'll create the storyboard for the iPad.

+1. Create a new Storyboard file.
+(You'll find storyboards in the User Interface category.)
+Set the Device Family to iPad.
+Name it 'Main-iPad'.
+2. Go to the Info tab, and ensure that the "Main storyboard file base name (iPad)" is set.
+If "Main nib file base name (iPad)" is set instead, change it to "storyboard".
+Weird Xcode bug, I guess?
+2. Open the new storyboard.